BabyBoySnow/SnowVision/README.md

 ## Contributing

+1. Clone the repository.
-You can run `npm run test` to compile the theme.
+2. Run `npm run test` to generate `main.css` in the `/test` directory.
-The `main.css` file will be in the `/test` directory, which can then be copied into BetterDiscord's Custom CSS, or placed in the themes folder and enabled in settings, make sure any other theme's are disabled for testing.
+3. Copy `main.css` into BetterDiscord’s Custom CSS or your theme folder.
+4. Disable other themes while testing for best results.

 ## Changelog

-### SnowVision (Differences from Original ClearVision)

 - Moved date dividers to the middle.
 - Added new options for `alt-color` to use in several places.
 - Removed the annoying help message from HepBoat in the ClearVision Support server.
 - Removed the border around Nitro for "most popular."
 - Added radical status.
-- Change activety text's to use the alt-color.
+- Change activety texts to use the alt-color.
 - Moved the new message pill to the middle, remove the dividers, made it alt color, and made it square.
 - Changed the server member's list to use alt color for roles and the lines on the side to be main color.
 - Changed server channel catagory names to use alt color.